 The Economic and Monetary Union involves the coordination of economic and fiscal policies, a common monetary policy and the euro as the common currency.
 The euro was launched on 1 January 1999 as a virtual currency for cash-less payments and accounting purposes.
 Banknotes and coins were introduced on 1 January 2002.

-The euro (€) is the official currency of 17 out of 27 EU member countries.
-These countries, known collectively as the Eurozone are:
+The euro (€) is the official currency of 19 out of 28 EU member countries.
+These countries are collectively known as the Eurozone.

 Over 175 million people worldwide use currencies which are pegged to the euro.

 A single currency offers many advantages, such as eliminating fluctuating exchange rates and exchange costs.
 Because it is easier for companies to conduct cross-border trade and the economy is more stable, the economy grows and consumers have more choice.
 A common currency also encourages people to travel and shop in other countries.
 At global level, the euro gives the EU more clout, as it is the second most important international currency after the US dollar.